 The third week was the start of our roadtrip, the second one of our 2018 travels.
 Since Paul was still in a wheelchair, needed wound care and had fysio we opted to stay in The Netherlands.
 We started at a holiday rental in Vakantiepark Beekse Bergen and did safaris in Safaripark Beekse Bergen.
 Then we went to a holiday rental at the Veluwe lake in Hulshorst.
 It was still extremely hot in The Netherlands and we relaxed at the beach and in the garden of the bungalow.
 We had some spectacular sunsets.

 We continued our roadtrip in August and went to Giethoorn.
 It already had been a long time on my bucketlist and it met all my expectations.
-We went on a tour with a boat and rented our own boat.
+We went on a tour with a boat and rented a boat in Giethoorn.
 With still beautiful weather we had a perfect time.
 After that we drove to the south of The Netherlands.
 We went swimming, lounged,played at the ‘speelbos’ and relaxed.
 From Herpen we went to Tilburg and we stayed the night at a hotel in Tilburg.
 It was Paul’s birthday, and we had dinner at Gember & Sereh with our parents.
 The next morning we went to the movies and then to my parents.
 Paul and I went to a concert from Pierce Brothers that evening.
 The day after we went to a hotel in Ridderkerk for the night.

 After this we realised another bucket list item and that was staying in a cottage right at the beach.
 It was perfect, we had a beautiful sunset every day.
 We build a sandcastle, went shell hunting and flew a kite.
 From Hoek van Holland we made our way to a hotel in Spijkenisse.
 We visited Hellevoetsluis, where a festival was going on and we explored the firetruck museum.
 Then we went on to our final stop of our roadtrip and that was a holiday rental in Arcen.
 We went swimming, glow in the dark mini golfing and regular mini golfing, a tour through the Hertog Jan Brewery (a dream come true for Paul), visited Irrland and sat on a lot of terraces.
 Only a week back home when we went away again the last day of August, a weekend getaway at B&B de Hooimoat in Losser.